msc-creative-computing/p-comp-jasper-zheng/week_final/README.md

 <img src="graphics/up_01.jpg">

-↑↑↑% (up percent) is a sound installation that reveals possible interactions of plants, sound, light and humans.
-The assembled system is sensitive to changes in the electrostatic field, which can be triggered by either a soft touch from humans, wind, moisturisation, or the natural turbulent inside the vessels and vines.
-Measured changes **control parameters of the digitally synthesised sound (oscillation frequencies, LFO rates, modulation index)**.
+↑↑↑% (up percent) is a sound installation that reveals possible interactions of natural systems, sound, light and humans.
+The assembled installation is sensitive to changes in the electrostatic field, which can be triggered by either a soft **touch from humans, wind, moisturisation, or the invisible turbulence inside the vessels and vines**.
+Measured changes control parameters of the digitally synthesised sound (**oscillation frequencies, LFO rates, modulation index**).
 Fluctuating light bulbs in the glass jar indicate the current level of activation of the system.